 It is often said that success in retail boils down to execution.
 How well do retailers execute today and what is the cost of merchandising execution non-compliance?
 We had the opportunity to discuss the current state of in-store execution with James Tenser, Director at the In-Store Implementation Network.
 Below are some of the key findings … Continue reading The Cost of Merchandising Non-Compliance

-Compliantia implements an end-to-end, closed-loop retail audit and store execution workflow.
+Compliant IA implements an end-to-end, closed-loop retail audit and store execution workflow.
 This workflow allows the organization to find, address and follow-up on problem areas.
 It works as follows: Step 1: Create forms/checklists at head-office.
 Build forms using our web-based Form Builder (forms may also be built in Excel and uploaded).
-Target specific stores, formats and/or users … Continue reading The Compliantia Workflow
+Target specific stores, formats … Continue reading The Compliant IA Workflow

-Why should you measure compliance with the brand's service, merchandising and health & safety.
-But publishing standards is not enough, here are 6 reasons why you should measure compliance and how it will benefit your organization.
-Measurement breeds compliance You can publish standards and train your staff but only when you measure compliance do you achieve it.
-Just like students tend … Continue reading Why You Need to Measure Compliance
+Most organisations publish internal standards for customer service, merchandising and health & safety.
+But publishing standards is not enough, here are 6 reasons why you should go beyond publishing and actually measure compliance with standards.
+Measurement breeds compliance You can publish standards and train your staff but only when you measure compliance do you achieve … Continue reading 6 Reasons Why You Need to Measure Brand Standards

 A survey by In-Store Implementation Network asked "How do you measure performance of in-store merchandising?"
 Twenty-eight percent of respondents "make assumption that the job got done" and 23% "do not measure in-store execution" at all.
 And yet, the same research estimates that non-compliance costs the industry 1% of sales annually.
 While most retailers know of the … Continue reading Retail Audit Misconceptions